 Teachable supports one-time payments, subscriptions, payment plans, and course bundles.
 It also integrates with Stripe and PayPal for easy payment processing.

 Teachable Payments (available in select countries) allows daily payouts, while PayPal or Stripe payouts may take longer.
-It handles EU VAT and other tax-related details automatically, which makes it easier for creators to comply with regional laws.
+It handles automatic tax handling, which makes it easier for creators to comply with regional laws.

 Analytics and Reporting

 Podia offers a basic sales dashboard where you can view revenue trends, individual product performance, and overall sales data.
-Customer insights are also available so you can track purchase history and identify popular products.
+Student management insights are also available, so you can track purchase history and identify popular products.

 Teachable’s sales reports also offer detailed tracking of total sales, earnings, refunds, chargebacks, affiliate commissions, and payouts.

-While Podia and Teachable cater to course creators, CustomerHub takes a more holistic approach by integrating memberships, community-building tools, and personalized services.
+Online learning platforms like Podia and Teachable cater to course creators.
+But CustomerHub takes a more holistic approach by integrating memberships, online course creation tools, and personalized services.

 Plug-and-Play Simplicity

-While Podia and Teachable are user-friendly, their setup processes can feel more time-intensive, especially for those new to creating digital products.
+While Podia and Teachable are user-friendly, their setup processes can feel more time-intensive, especially for those new to creating online courses.

 Personalized Support and Done-for-You Services

-CustomerHub differentiates itself with unmatched personalized support and optional DFY services.
+CustomerHub differentiates itself with unmatched personalized support and optional Done-for-You (DFY) services.

-The platform provides unlimited chat support so users get real-time help whenever they need it.
+This online community platform provides unlimited chat support, so you get real-time help whenever you need it.
 Also, CustomerHub offers DFY services, where their team assists with complex setup tasks, including migrating content from another platform.

 In comparison, Podia offers responsive support but lacks the advanced assistance of DFY services, and Teachable primarily relies on self-service resources, with live chat restricted to higher-tier plans.

-This level of support makes CustomerHub especially appealing to creators who find the idea of switching platforms or setting up memberships daunting.
+This level of support makes CustomerHub appealing if you're finding the idea of switching platforms or setting up memberships daunting.

 Integrated Membership and Community Tools